-The Employee Retirement Income Security Act, commonly referred to as ERISA, and the Florida Protection of Public Employee Benefits Act are complicated laws that provide standards and requirements governing employee benefit plans, such as pension and health insurance plans that are offered as benefits to workers.
-Both laws establish minimum standards for plan design and administration and require people who control a plan or its assets do so in compliance with strict fiduciary obligations, acting in the interests of plan participants and beneficiaries.
+The Employee Retirement Income Security Act, commonly referred to as ERISA, and the Florida Protection of Public Employee Benefits Act are complicated laws.
+They provide standards and requirements governing employee benefit plans, such as pension and health insurance plans offered as benefits to workers.
+Both regulations establish minimum standards for plan design and administration and require people who control a plan or its assets to do so in compliance with strict fiduciary obligations, acting in the interests of plan participants and beneficiaries.

 Fiduciary Compliance Consulting

 Individuals involved with employee benefits plans should be aware of these fiduciary duties and should know how to comply with them.
 We can help.
-If you sponsor or are involved in managing an employee benefit plan, we can help you understand your fiduciary obligations and make sure you are complying with them, whether by consulting or by providing an internal self-audit.
+Suppose you sponsor or are involved in managing an employee benefit plan.
+In that case, we can help you understand your fiduciary obligations and make sure you comply with them, whether by consulting or providing an internal self-audit.
 Call us to discuss your legal concerns and learn how we can help.
-For more information about this practice area please contact attorney Ivelisse Berio LeBeau.

 ERISA Fiduciary Litigation on Behalf of Plan Participants

-Our firm was built on a commitment to making sure that when a benefit is promised to workers, that promise is kept.
-One way we do this is by helping plan trustees and sponsors comply with the law.
-We also assist individual employees who think that their pension plan may be mismanaged or that they have not received benefits to which they are entitled.
+Our Florida employment benefits law firm was built on a commitment to ensuring that when a benefit is promised to workers, that promise is kept.
+We do this by helping plan trustees and sponsors comply with the law.
+We also assist individual employees who think that their pension plan may be mismanaged or that they have not received the benefits to which they are entitled.
 Contact us if you have concerns about the management of your plan, the security of your pension plan assets, or the calculation of your benefits.
-For more information about this practice area please contact attorney Ivelisse Berio LeBeau.

 Multi-Employer/Taft-Hartley Employee Benefit Plans